East River Greenway: Storm barrier

 There are plans for a new storm barrier along the southern third of the greenway, between West 57th and East 42nd Streets.
 The final proposal, which is geographically U-shaped, will include many features.
-Under the elevated FDR Drive structure above South Street will be storm barriers hanging from the viaduct's ceiling, which will drop down in case of a storm.
+Under the elevated FDR Drive structure above South Street, storm barriers will hang from the viaduct's ceiling, and drop down in case of a storm.
 A "Battery Berm" will be located at Battery Park, and a maritime museum will be opened on the site of a former Coast Guard building there.
 The proposal, by Rebuild by Design, will also include components for storm barriers in Hunts Point, Bronx and on Staten Island.
 The first component, a 2.19 mi barrier on the Lower East Side between Montgomery and East 13th Streets called "The Bridging Berm", will cost $335 million.
 In addition to storm protection, the berm—the first of three of the barrier's components—will also provide a pedestrian pathway and bikeway on top of berm, boating and fishing docks, a slope down to current sports fields, upgraded ADA-accessible ramps for bridges across the FDR Drive, and construction materials such as "slurry walls, concrete blocks, a compacted embankment, a clay cap, topsoil and salt-tolerant landscaping."
 The total cost of the project is over $3.5 billion.